 Step 2: After the carrots and garlic have cooled off a bit, put them into a blender or large food processor, along with the canned chickpeas, tahini, lemon juice, olive oil, salt, chili flakes, and za’atar seasoning.

 Step 3: While the blender or food processor is running, pour some ICE cold water into it.

 Using ice cold water makes the hummus fluffier.

-What to serve with this carrot hummus
+How to serve this hummus: